Share this

 overcoming hematocrit accuracy issues: VAMS vs. DBS

 Overcoming the hematocrit (HCT) effect has for years been a major challenge to widespread adoption of dried blood spot (DBS) sampling technology.
-Is there a way to overcome the hematocrit bias and get results on par with those generated from wet blood?
+Is there a way to overcome the hematocrit bias with DBS or other blood microsampling technologies and get results on par with those generated from wet blood?

 Hematocrit Accuracy in Dried Blood Spot Microsampling

 The existing level of hematocrit analyzed in a sample may vary due to a patient’s body hydration level.
-Lower viscosity, more hydrated blood samples spread further across the dried blood paper.
-When the target blood sample area is punched from the sample card, the analysis tends to result in a lower percentage of red blood cells or hematocrit.
+Lower viscosity, or more hydrated blood samples, spread further across the dried blood paper.
+In the lab, when the target blood sample area is punched from the DBS sample card, the analysis can result in a lower percentage of red blood cells or hematocrit.
 Smaller, more viscous samples will show a comparatively higher hematocrit level.
+These variations between samples can cause inconsistencies in the analytical data.

-As a solution, perforating the DBS cards had the effect of limiting the blood spreading by better defining the area the spot covers, resulting in a fixed volume and more accurate hematocrit level reading.
-The method is called “whole spot analysis, perforated, and precut.”
+As a solution, perforating the DBS cards or adding wax to the DBS cards had the effect of limiting the blood spreading and better defining the area the spot covers.
+This results in a fixed volume and more accurate hematocrit level reading.
+The first method is called “whole spot analysis, perforated, and precut.”
+The second method is called "patterned DBS, or "pDBS."

 The VAMS Advantage

 The VAMS method has emerged as the most promising solution yet to the problem of hematocrit bias in DBS sample collection.
-Using the Mitra device with a VAMS tip absorbs a precise volume of blood (20µ) without regard to the viscosity, within seconds.
+The Mitra device with a VAMS tip absorbs a precise volume of blood without regard to the viscosity, within seconds.
 When the sample is dried, the remaining volume delivers an accurate hematocrit reading without the variability of DBS.

-If you haven't yet explored the advantages of the latest microsampling technology, you can do it now, for free.
+If you haven't yet explored the advantages of volumetric microsampling technology, reach out to a microsampling specialist to discuss the possibilities:

 Share this